 What is the cutoff date and when are reports due?

 Reports containing personal property must be postmarked before November 1st covering the previous reporting cycle (July 1st through June 30th).
-Reports containing insurance property must be postmarked before May 1st covering the previous reporting cycle (January 1st through December 31st).
+Reports containing life insurance property must be postmarked before May 1st covering the previous reporting cycle (January 1st through December 31st).

 If the report deadline falls on a weekend or holiday, when is the report due?